Authentication Methods

 Yunzhijia

-If you are using the Kingdee Yunzhijia app and performing expense approval and report analysis tasks within Yunzhijia, you can configure Yunzhijia authentication to access the corresponding report content directly on Yunzhijia.
+If you are using the Kingdee Yunzhijia app and performing expense approval and report analysis tasks in Yunzhijia, you can access the corresponding report content on Yunzhijia by configuring Yunzhijia authentication.

 The entry point for the report is to create an app entry in Yunzhijia.
 Using the integration API provided by Yunzhijia, you can set up SSO authentication and directly configure the report's URL address in the Yunzhijia app.
 This allows you to open the report in the Yunzhijia app without logging in.